govuk-one-login/mobile-id-check-async/backend-api/README.md

 There are 4 API endpoints exposed:

-GET async/.well-known/jwks.json -> TODO Add description
+GET async/.well-known/jwks.json -> Retrieve the encryption public keys in JWKS format

-GET async/activeSession -> TODO Add description
+GET async/activeSession -> Query the session database to find an active session for a given user.
+If an active session is found it returns the sessionId, and redirectUri if present, in response.
+This endpoint will be consumed by the mobile app to retrieve the newest session.

-POST async/biometricToken -> TODO Add description
+POST async/biometricToken -> Retrieves a biometric access token for the document selected by the user.
+This endpoint is currently underdevelopment and not yet fully implemented.

-POST async/finishBiometricSession -> Not yet configured
+POST async/finishBiometricSession -> App signifies to backend that user interaction for biometric session is complete.
+Development has not yet begun for this endpoint.